zentures/sequence/cmd/sequence/README.md

-     analyze                   analyze will analyze a log file and output a list of patterns that will match all the log messages parse                     parse will parse a log file and output a list of parsed tokens for each of the log messages bench                     benchmark the parsing of a log file, no output is provided help [command]            Help about any command
+     analyze                   analyze will analyze a log file and output a list of patterns that will match all the log messages parse                     parse will parse a log file and output a list of parsed tokens for each of the log messages bench                     benchmark the parsing of a log file, no output is provided scan                    benchmark the scanning of a log file, no output is provided parse                   benchmark the parsing of a log file, no output is provided help [command]            Help about any command
 ```